Hieronymbus/Quit-Quit/doc/info.md

    AC:
        - User can enter addiction type, duration, frequency, and money spent.
-         Optional text field for reasons to quit.
+       - Optional text field for reasons to quit.
-         Video Recording:

        - Option to record or upload a video (up to 2 minutes).
-         Skipping the video prompts a confirmation message.
-         Validation & Submission:

        - All mandatory fields must be completed.
-         Show success or error messages based on submission status.
-         Access & Playback:

        - Save all data and video for tracking in the dashboard.
-         Allow video playback with a motivational reminder.

 4. As a user,
    I want a new motivational quote to display on my dashboard every day, so that I can feel inspired and encouraged throughout my journey.

    AC:
        - A new motivational quote must appear on the dashboard every day at 12:00 AM (user's local time).
        - Quotes must be randomly selected from a pre-defined database or API without repeating within a week.
        - If the quote fails to load (e.g., network error), display a fallback default quote.
        - Ensure the quote is visually distinct and easy to read on the dashboard.

 5. As a user,
+   I want a stats page for each quit so that i can easily see things like the start date, time elapsed, end date etc.

+   AC:
+       - Display all relevant stats in a clear and easy to read way
+       - Update dynamically showing real-time calculations.
+       - At 6 months, display a congratulatory message and ongoing motivational advice.

+>Bonus:
+6. As a user,
    I want access to medical/expert advice related to what I’m quitting, so that I can better understand and manage the challenges of quitting.